 We have been advising on the implications for our occupier and landlord clients of the Minimum Energy Efficiency Standards which have the potential to make less efficient commercial premises unlettable or undesirable.
 We have drafted and negotiated lease clauses covering tenant alterations which affect the efficiency of premises, landlords’ ability to do upgrade works, responsibility for upgrade costs and landlord and tenant obligations to ensure premises do not become substandard.

-We have also advised about who should be financially responsible for upgrade works in lease renewals carried out under the security of tenure provisions of the Landlord and Tenant Act 1954.
+We have also advised on who should be financially responsible for upgrade works in lease renewals carried out under the security of tenure provisions of the Landlord and Tenant Act 1954.